-As part of CAA’s Confrence, this group of exibitions are showing work by the panellists of CAA’s Studio Art Session: Painting Panel.
-The exibitions are all one night, with rolling openings beginning at 5pm at Julius Caesar, and ending at 10pm at Rowley Kennerk and Western Exibitions.
+As part of CAA’s Conference, this group of exhibitions are showing work by the panelists of CAA’s Studio Art Session: Painting Panel.
+The exhibitions are all one night, with rolling openings beginning at 5pm at Julius Caesar, and ending at 10pm at Rowley Kennerk and Western Exhibitions.

 Julius Caesar – 3311 W. Carroll Ave.
 ON PTG.: work by Thomas Lawson, Scott Reeder, Carrie Moyer, Michelle Grabner.
 Reception Saturday, 5-7pm.

 Shane Campbell Gallery – 1431 W. Chicago Ave.
 ON PTG.: Ann Craven, Peter Halley, Jon Pestoni.
 Reception Saturday, 6-8pm.

 Rowley Kennerk Gallery – 119 N Peoria St, #3C.
 ON PTG.: Varda Caivano, Mary Heilmann, Rebecca Morris, Molly Zuckerman-Hartung.
 Reception Saturday, 7-10pm.